instadeepai/og-marl/README.md

   </div>
 </div>

-**Performance Comparison: In order to make sure performance between the TF2 system and the JAX system is the same, we trained both varients on each of the three datasets for 8m (Good, Medium and Poor).
+**Performance Comparison**: In order to make sure performance between the TF2 system and the JAX system is the same, we trained both varients on each of the three datasets for 8m (Good, Medium and Poor).
 We then normalised the scores and aggregated the results using MARL-eval.
-The sample efficiency curves and the performance profiles are given below.**
+The sample efficiency curves and the performance profiles are given below.

 <div class="collage">
   <div class="row" align="center">